KaustubhDeshmane/Image-Resizer-Pro/README.md

 ## 📬 Contact

 Feel free to reach out for feedback, suggestions, collaborations, or project-related discussions.
 Contributions, ideas, and feature requests are always welcome.

+---

+## 🤝 Contributing & Collaboration

+Contributions, feature requests, and bug reports are always welcome.
+If you'd like to improve the project, you can:

+* Fork the repository
+* Create a new feature branch
+* Commit your changes
+* Submit a pull request

+Whether it's fixing bugs, improving the UI, optimizing performance, or adding new features, every contribution is appreciated.
+If you're interested in collaborating on future enhancements, feel free to reach out.